reveny/Zygisk-ImGui-Mod-Menu/README.md

 Setup and Installation: <br />
 Open /module/src/main/cpp/modmenu.h and change game_package_name to the package name of the target game. <br />

-## Warning
-This project is still in development and may not work as expected. <br />

 Install the magisk module through magisk manager <br />
 or use the android shell
    ```shell